On-Balance Volume Trading Strategy: Volume Flow Analysis

 Is the Trend for Real?
 Using OBV to Check

 The simplest way to use OBV is to see if a price trend has real backing.
-Think of it like checking if a crowd is genuinely moving in one direction or if it's just a few people pushing.
+Think of it like checking if a crowd is genuinely moving in one direction.

-If the price is going up and the OBV line is also rising, it’s a good sign.
-It means the rising prices are supported by increasing buying activity (accumulation).
-The trend is strong and likely to continue because volume confirms it.
+If the price is going up and the OBV line is also rising, that's a good sign.
+The rising prices have support from increasing buying activity (accumulation).
+I haven't found a more reliable way to gauge whether a trend has legs—when volume confirms direction, the move tends to continue.

-On the flip side, if the price is falling and the OBV line is dropping too, it confirms the downtrend.
-This shows that selling (distribution) is broad and the decline could keep going.
-When price and OBV agree, it gives you much more confidence in the market’s direction.
+On the flip side, if the price is falling and OBV is dropping too, it confirms the downtrend.
+Selling (distribution) is broad and the decline could keep going.
+When price and OBV agree, you get much more confidence in the market's direction.

 Spotting Reversals Early: The Power of Divergence

-Sometimes the price tells one story, but the volume tells another.
-This disagreement, called a divergence, can be a powerful early signal that a trend is running out of steam.
+Sometimes the price tells one story, but volume tells another.
+This disagreement—a divergence—can be a powerful early signal that a trend is running out of steam.

 Making Sure Breakouts Are Legit

-One of the most frustrating things is acting on a breakout, only to see it reverse immediately—a "false breakout."
-OBV can help you filter these out.
+One of the most frustrating things is acting on a breakout, only to see it reverse immediately—a false breakout.
+OBV can help filter these out.

-When the price finally breaks above a key resistance level, check the OBV.
-If the OBV is also rising strongly during the breakout, it’s a green light.
-The move has strong volume support and is more likely to be the real deal.
+When price breaks above a key resistance level, check the OBV.
+If OBV is also rising strongly during the breakout, it's a green light.
+The move has volume support and is more likely to be real.

-The same logic works for breakdowns.
-If the price breaks below support and the OBV is falling, the breakdown is confirmed.
-This volume agreement helps you avoid getting caught in a false move that snaps back.
+Same logic for breakdowns.
+If price breaks below support and OBV is falling, the breakdown is confirmed.
+This volume agreement helps avoid getting caught in a false move that snaps back.

 Popular OBV Trading Strategies